fenago/rabbitmq-jupyterlab/Lab_3_cb.md

 In this recipe, we are  going to introduce the RabbitMQ parameters.
-By default, the  broker doesn\'t create the configuration files  because in most of the cases you don\'t need to change them.
-However, it\'s important to know how to configure the environment variables and the broker parameters.
+By default, the  broker doesn't create the configuration files  because in most of the cases you don't need to change them.
+However, it's important to know how to configure the environment variables and the broker parameters.